 Getting ready for the Governments new immigration laws

 The government has announced there will be no visas for "low skilled" workers after leaving the EU.
-Bar & waiting staff are categorised by the government as low skilled.
+Bar and waiting staff are categorised by the government as low skilled.

 If you run a pub this is unlikely to be welcome news.
 It’s difficult to recruit staff already and a further significant drop in the number of applicants could leave many pubs and bars critically short staffed.